Chris Botha: Second Boer War (1899–1902)

 In the Second Boer War Christiaan Botha served the South African Republic on the front in the Colony of Natal against the British and took part in several battles, including the Battle of Colenso on 15 December 1899.
 On 16 February 1900 he escaped death when a liddite bomb exploded in a trench killing seven men.
 After the British victoriously ended the Siege of Ladysmith on 28 February 1900, Chris Botha retreated to Laing's Nek, where he was promoted to general.
 Botha however could not stop general Buller's advance in the Biggarsberg and Drakensberg mountains in May–June 1900.
 Buller outflanked some seven thousand Boers between 10–15 May 1900 who had dug into the Biggarsberg, and again on 6–12 June 1900 by passing Christiaan Botha's ten thousand Boers in the region near Majuba Hill.
 The Boers had built there many miles of entrenchments to secure the main passes such as Laing's Nek.
 But Buller's troops found a small pass over the Drakensbergen more to the west, and won a minor battle at Alleman's Nek 20 km to the west of Volksrust on 11 June 1900.
 They so outflanked Chris Botha and his men at Laing's Nek and could march into the Transvaal on to Standerton.

 After the fall of Pretoria to the British on 5 June 1900 Chris Botha commanded the Boer forces fighting on in the eastern Transvaal.
 On 10 May 1901 he took part in a military council meeting near Ermelo with politicians and generals of the South African Republic: his brother general Louis Botha, the politicians Schalk Willem Burger and Francis William Reitz, and the generals Jan Smuts and Ben Viljoen.
 They wanted to consult president Paul Kruger in exile in the Netherlands for help and considered asking the British commander-in-chief, Kitchener, for a ceasefire in order to confer with the Boer people.
-In July 1901 Chris Botha as assistant commandant-general in the eastern Transvaal had to review the death sentence for treason by six National Scouts and sentenced five of them to be shot by a firing squad of their own commando.
+In July 1901 Chris Botha as assistant commandant-general in the eastern Transvaal had to review the death sentence for treason of six National Scouts and sentenced five of them to be shot by a firing squad of their own commando.
 In February 1902, he was captured by British forces at Volksrust, tried as a rebel, and sentenced to 10 years in prison.
 He later joined the peace negotiations at Vereeniging and supported the loss of independence of the South African Republic to conclude the Treaty of Vereeniging on 31 May 1902.

 Christiaan Botha died on 29 October 1902 in Kokstad, KwaZulu-Natal, South Africa, from wounds sustained during his capture.